Kviar Ski Lodge

 Day 1

-Departure after lunch on our speedboat Bjarnarnes from the harbour in Ísafjörður.
+Departure after lunch on our boat either Sif/Iris from the harbour in Ísafjörður.
 Our destination is Kvíar, where we plan to spend few hours searching for good snow and going over some safety issues with the guide.
 You should eat well and dress accordingly before getting on board the speed boat and keep your ski gear ready.
 Well deserved dinner will be ready when the group comes off the mountain to the farmhouse.

 Day 2